eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 ## TASK 1.3
 > Extend the algorithm from Task 1.1 to output the corresponding values from the other arrays.

-Extension is recorded in the pseuducode file.
+The planning is recorded in the pseuducode file.
 We will assume that the following arrays pre-populated.

 | Identifier | Data type | Purpose |
 | -- | -- | --|